Pod Point

 Mechanical Connector Wear / Misalignment

-Type 2 plug is difficult to insert or remove from the vehicle inlet, requires excessive force
+The Type 2 plug is difficult to insert or remove from the vehicle inlet, requiring excessive force.

 Advertisements